 National Curriculum, The

-The National Curriculum is set by the Government in the UK and is a program of study outlining what must be taught at each level and giving attainment targets.
+The national curriculum is set by the government in the UK and is a program of study outlining what must be taught at each level and giving attainment targets.
 Not all schools have to follow the national curriculum (such as academies and private schools).

 National Literacy Strategy (NLS), The